AllanDza/CompMast_DEV/README.md

 A Django-based web application for implementing data compression in a backbone network.
 This project aims to efficiently compress data, reduce network bandwidth requirements, and optimize network performance in alignment with the specific requirements and constraints of the network environment.

+we are developing a tool that will efficiently recommend the data compression algorithm preferable for the user input of file type and size to be sent and his preference, ultimately optimize network performance.
+The software will be designed to adapt to the unique characteristics of the network environment, ensuring seamless integration and minimal disruption to existing network operations!

 ## Installation

 ### Prerequisites